ashrithvm/eCommerce-Store/README.md

 **9. Gift Options:** This feature allows users to choose to gift the puzzles to someone else.
 They can write a gift message and the email of the gift recipient.
 The product gets emailed to the recipient with the message.

-### View Tier
-> _**[Sprint 4]** Provide a summary of the View Tier UI of your architecture.
-> Describe the types of components in the tier and describe their
-> responsibilities.
-This should be a narrative description, i.e. it has
-> a flow or "story line" that the reader can follow._

-> _**[Sprint 4]** You must  provide at least **2 sequence diagrams** as is relevant to a particular aspects
-> of the design that you are describing.  (**For example**, in a shopping experience application you might create a
-> sequence diagram of a customer searching for an item and adding to their cart.)
-> As these can span multiple tiers, be sure to include an relevant HTTP requests from the client-side to the server-side
-> to help illustrate the end-to-end flow._

-> _**[Sprint 4]** To adequately show your system, you will need to present the **class diagrams** where relevant in your design.
-Some additional tips:_
- >* _Class diagrams only apply to the **ViewModel** and **Model** Tier_
->* _A single class diagram of the entire system will not be effective.
-You may start with one, but will be need to break it down into smaller sections to account for requirements of each of the Tier static models below._
- >* _Correct labeling of relationships with proper notation for the relationship type, multiplicities, and navigation information will be important._
- >* _Include other details such as attributes and method signatures that you think are needed to support the level of detail in your discussion._

 ### ViewModel Tier
 > * AccountController